GLaDOS-Michigan/pitometer/measurements/experiments/README.md

 # Experiments

 This directory contains the scripts to run experiments, and stores the experiment results.
+The scripts in **bold** are end-to-end push-button scripts for running and processing entire experiments

 - data/
     * Directory that stores experimental results